jenisys/explore.clang-tidy/DEVELOPMENT.rst

 USE: direnv
 -------------------------------------------------------------------------------

+Use `direnv`_ to:

+* on entering the directory: setup environment variables for this project
+* on entering the directory: setup and activate a Python ``virtualenv``
-* Use `direnv`_ to setup environment variables for this project when the project directory is entered and cleaned up and the old state restored when the directory is left
+* on leaving the directory: clean up and resotore the old state restored

 FILE(s):